NVIDIA/GenerativeAIExamples/experimental/llm-prompt-design-helper/README.md

 If you want to test with a local dataset when the config.yaml is finalized, then you can load your test set and run the inference with the configuration to test.
 The sample scripts can refer [`test.py`](./test.py).

 ### Demo
-The demo customized 4007 as port number, to update the application port number instead of default 80, do following:
+To update the application port number instead of default 80, do following:
 - Update the port number in `chat_ui.py` line `UI_SERVER_PORT = int(os.getenv("UI_SERVER_PORT", 80))`
 - Update the port number in `run_container.sh` line `docker run -d -p80:80 ***`